athackst/jekyll-theme-profile/demo/_docs/layouts/linktree.md

 ---
 title: Linktree Layout
 category: layouts
-order: 3
+order: 22
 ---

-The Linktree layout is a versatile template for creating a page that displays a collection of important links, similar to the popular Linktree service.
+The **linktree** layout is a versatile template for creating a page that displays a collection of important links, similar to the popular Linktree service.
 This layout is highly customizable and can be used to create both simple and complex link pages.

 ## Usage